Corporate & Business Transactions

 - Representing both lenders and borrowers in commercial financial transactions;

-- Representing buyers, sellers, developers, lenders and investors in real estate transactions; and
+- Representing buyers, sellers, developers, lenders and investors in real estate transactions;

 - Mediation, arbitration and litigation of commercial disputes.